jeff-adkisson/swe-3313-fall-2025/project/README.md

 Also remember that you will do peer review at the end of the project and it is 10% of the project grade, so underperforming team members will not get the same grade as everyone else on the team.

 No matter what you do, make sure this is never a popularity contest.
 Keep this about the work.

+#### Firing Procedure

+You can fire student(s) from your team.
+Here are the rules:

+1. When you fire a student, you lose that resource.
+The rest of the team has to make up for the loss.
+2. If you are fired, you join the "fired" team, which may only be you.
+The "fired" team is responsible for the remaining work.
+You do not want to be on this team.
+3. You cannot fire a student without meeting with the instructor first.
+Bring evidence of the problem.
+All team members must be present.
+If I cannot help broker a working solution, I will make the final decision.
+4. You cannot fire anyone the last two weeks of the semester.
+Discover who is not contributing early on.
+Firing people at the deadline is putting all of the risk at the end of the project.

 --------